Jhāna Retreat

 Pricing

-The following flat fees minimally cover the cost of running this retreat.
-I invite you also to contribute dāna - according to your financial means - for Wystan and support staff so that our service of this and future retreats is made possible.
+The following flat fees minimally cover running this retreat.
+This includes venue cost, provision of food, wages for our chef and support staff, etc. I invite you also to contribute dāna - according to your financial means - for Wystan so that service of this and future retreats is made possible. $200-500 is a suggested range, though any amount is appreciated.
+No one will be turned away for lack of ability to donate in addition to the base fee.

 If you would like to attend, please fill out the form below and I’ll be in touch.
 Include why you’d like to come on the retreat and what your practice background is, including prior retreats and experience of residential training, if any.
+Also include rank-order room preferences.
+Rooms are assigned on a first-come, first-served basis upon request, and confirmed upon receipt of payment.
 I request that you not apply or join if you are in the midst of a significant life or mental health crisis, or have a history of unmanaged bipolar, mania, or psychosis, all of which we are unable to support during the retreat.
 Likewise if you are ill at the time the retreat begins I ask that you not come to avoid transmission to others, though you will be welcome to join remotely via Zoom.

 If for whatever reason you will be unable to attend, refunds will be available up to 3 weeks prior to the retreat beginning.